 Students should not repeat transfer courses unless advised by the Office of the Director of Academic and Student Affairs to do so.

 All materials submitted during the process of application for transfer credit become the property of Wade College and will not be returned to the applicant.

 Texas Common Course Numbering System

 The Texas Common Course Numbering System (TCCNS) was developed to facilitate the transfer of general academic courses between Texas institutions.
 Common courses are listed on the TCCNS website (www.tccns.org).
-For further information on how this may affect transfer credit eligibility, contact the Office of the Registrar at Wade College.
+For further information on how this may affect transfer credit eligibility, contact the Office of the Director of Academic and Student Affairs at Wade College